-During the fiscal years ended December 28, 2013 and December 29, 2012 we recorded income tax provisions of \$114,000 and \$106,000, respectively.
-The income tax provisions for both periods are related to deferred taxes recognized on goodwill amortized for income tax purposes but not for financial reporting purposes.
-For both fiscal years, we recorded no income tax benefit related to our domestic and international pre-tax losses in accordance with the provisions of FASB ASC 740, "Income Taxes", which requires an estimation of our ability to use recorded deferred income tax assets.
-We currently have recorded a valuation allowance against all domestic and international deferred income tax assets generated due to uncertainty about their ultimate realization as a result of our history of operating losses.
-If we continue to report net operating losses for financial reporting in either our domestic or international operations, no additional tax benefit would be recognized for those losses, since we will not have accumulated enough positive evidence to support our ability to utilize the net operating loss carry-forwards in the future.
+During the fiscal year ended January 3, 2015 we recorded an income tax benefit of \$1,121,000 compared to an income tax provision of \$114,000 for the fiscal year ended December 28, 2013.
+The income tax benefit for fiscal 2014 was primarily related to a \$1,849,000 benefit recognized in connection with the release of the valuation allowance on our international deferred income tax assets partially offset by the generation of taxable income within our UK operations and deferred taxes recognized on goodwill amortized for income tax purposes but not for financial reporting purposes.
+The income tax provision for fiscal 2013 was related exclusively to deferred taxes recognized on goodwill amortized for income tax benefit related no income tax benefit related to our domestic pre-tax losses while no income tax benefit related to both our domestic and international pre-tax losses was recorded during fiscal 2013, in accordance with the provisions of FASB ASC 740, "Income Taxes", which requires an estimation of our ability to use recorded deferred income tax assets.
+We currently have recorded a valuation allowance against all domestic deferred income tax assets generated due to uncertainty about their ultimate realization as a result of our history of domestic operating losses.
+If we continue to report net operating losses for financial reporting in our domestic operations, no additional tax benefit would be recognized for those losses, since we will not have accumulated enough positive evidence to support our ability to utilize the net operating loss carry-forwards in the future.

-NET LOSS
+OPERATING LOSS AND NET LOSS